Gary Gensler’s Evolving Position on Crypto – in Quotes

 Talking to the Congress in April 2023, Gensler conspicuously avoided answering whether he believes ether is a security or not.
 In contrast, the CFTC, with which, according to Gensler, the SEC has been working together towards a better industry oversight, has first signaled its opinion on the matter years ago, saying in a 2018 court case that ether is a commodity and sticking to this approach ever since.

 Now, Gensler’s approach to crypto sounds openly hostile as he’s arguing that the rules as to what is and isn’t a security have been known and communicated to crypto fully.
-Talking to CNBC on Tuesday, Gensler said that “there’s been clarity for years” for crypto, and the exchanges just “need to come into compliance.”
+Talking to CNBC Tuesday, Gensler said “there’s been clarity for years” for crypto, and exchanges just “need to come into compliance.”

 DISCLOSURE